Grief, trauma and anxiety - Antrim coach advises people on coping with how recent events have left them feeling

 “Making a small change can be the start of something much bigger.”

-Valerie said that some people may be put of seeking help from complimentary therapists because as she put it, it may seem a bit ‘woo-woo’.
+Valerie said that some people may be put off seeking help from complementary therapists because as she put it, it may seem a bit ‘woo-woo’.

 “People are looking for a magic wand and are expecting GPs to fix issues that have been ongoing for months or even years.” she said.